Ledge

 • Supports any source via no-code rules and APIs — not just pre-integrated platforms

-• Human-in-the-loop controls, so finance teams stay in charge of automation
+• Human-in-the-loop controls to keep finance teams in charge of automation

 What Ledge is not